-Joining at a very early stage, I was involved during all stages of the product development process, from ideation to implementation.
+Write a question, share the link, and get all your recommendations in one place.
+Joining at a very early stage, I was involved developing this idea during all stages from ideation to implementation.

 Initially we separated sent requests and recieved recommendations, to which you could add a place, photos, and your comments (try a certain food, best time to get there, etc).

-We also explored multiple features like making groups of people, plans, features exclusive to bloggers, bookings, AI to get insight in trends and preferences, and many more.
+We also explored multiple features like making groups of people, plans, voting system, features exclusive to bloggers, bookings, AI to get insight in trends and preferences, and many more.

-Merging both inbound and outbound recommendations lists into a single type, along with making people's opinion a prominent element, would have eliminated a lot of extra development, as well as making the use of the app a much easier and enjoyable experience.
+Merging both in and outbound recommendations lists into a single type, along with making people's opinion a prominent element, would have simplified the user experience and erased a lot of extra development.

 In retrospective, many choices seem obvious, but every one of them took quite an effort and time for us to see.
 Each stage, including the last one, has an infinite number of alternatives.
 Unfortunetly as some bigger players joined the game, we reached the end of the runway before succeeding.